kirasystems/science/core-tech/README.md

 SIGIR 2018

 ## Data Collection
 The Kira Systems collection is being made available to researchers for non-commericial use.
-To gain access to the collection, researchers are required to fill out and submit [this](https://kirasystems.com/files/Kira-Systems-Information-Release-Application.pdf) agreement to `science at kirasystems.com`.
+To gain access to the collection, researchers are required to fill out and submit [this](https://kirasystems.com/files/Kira-Systems-Information-Release-Application.pdf) agreement to `science at kirasystems dot com`.
 Upon receipt and successful processing of the executed agreement, researchers will be provided access to a download system that will enable them to retrieve the test collection.
 Specific instructions will be provided in the follow-up email.

 ### Collection Details